MohaBoukhatem/Moha-boukhatem/README.md

 - 🌱  I’m Currently learning Django Rest by practicing !

-- 📌  I’m working on Handwritten Text Recognition system based on CNN & LSTM Architectures
+- 📌  I’m working on Handwritten Text Recognition system based on CNN & BLSTM Architectures

 - 🎓  Graduated with a Master in Computer Science (Information Systems' Engineering)